PullRequestTimeout/dirt-surfer/documentation.md

 - "Wooden features"
 - "Rock rolls"
 - "Drops"
+- "Jumps"

-"weather-reactivity" and "traffic" both return one of three values:
+"weather-reactivity" is defined by the question "how challenging is the trail to ride after either a recent rain event, or no rain events for quite a while?" and "traffic" is defined by popularity and usage.
+Both return one of three values:
 - "Low"
 - "Moderate"
 - "High"

-"elevation" returns an integer value, denoting meters above sealevel.
+"elevation" refers to the highest elevation of the trail, and returns an integer value rounded to the nearest 25, denoting meters above sealevel.

 "aspect" refers to the side of the mountain that the trail primarly lies upon, and returns one of the four points on the compass:
 - "North"